 Kubernetes is a complex platform that provides for highly scalable, efficient use of containers.
-But it can also be highly problematic for companies that just try to “wing it” and figure out what to do as they go along.
+Operating enterprise Kubernetes deployment is difficult. it can also be highly problematic for companies that just try to “wing it” and figure out what to do as they go along.

 Don’t let that be you.
 Here are some best practices to employ when running Kubernetes in production.